hudson155/kairo/limber-backend/README.md

 │           common:client module).
 ├── config: Classes representing and regarding application configuration (see │           the common:config module).
+├── exception: Application semantic exceptions, broken down by HTTP response │              error code (see the common:exceptions module).
+Also, code to map │              these exceptions to HTTP response body errors (see the │              common:exception-mapping module).
 ├── finder: The finder interface, related interfaces, and supporting classes │           (see the common:finder module).
+├── reps: Base classes representing HTTP request and response bodies, including │         errors (see the common:exception-mapping module).
 ├── serialization: Shared JSON serialization code (see the common:serialization │                  module).
 └── util